 Know How To Buy A Ticket

-Okay, so since you will be actually living in this country for a few months, we’d highly recommend getting a metro pass.
-That way, you won’t have to buy a ticket every single time you get on the metro, which gets old, really fast (and it's usually cheaper anyways to buy for a longer period of time).
-This will vary country by country; some you can reload money onto and reuse them forever.
+Metro passes will vary country by country; some you can reload money onto and reuse them forever.
 Some are only good for a few months, before needing to be replaced.
-Metro passes are the way to go.
-But don’t worry; your Local Coordinator and Head Teacher can help you figure out how to get your pass once your group gets settled in at the beginning of the semester.
+Your Local Coordinator and Head Teacher can help you figure out how to get your pass once your group gets settled in at the beginning of the semester.

-If you're only taking a ride or two (so not buying a long term pass) you’ll need to by an individual ticket for each ride you take.
+If you're only visiting for a day or two (so not buying a long term pass) you’ll need to buy an individual ticket for each ride you take.
 For example, if you're starting out at station "A" and getting off at station "D" - the train is going to stop at station "B" and "C", but you bought a ticket to station "D" so you're good with that one ticket for that whole ride.

 Find The Right Train

 Okay, you’ve bought your ticket or you have your card; now you need to find the right metro “line”.
 Every city color codes their lines, so just follow the right color till you get to the right platform/station/stop.
 Usually, there will be two trains you can board, going in opposite directions.
 Find a map and make sure you are boarding the right train.
 (The trains themselves or signs on the wall of the station usually will have their final destination posted to help you out on this).

 For example, below on this metro map there's a blue line, a red line, a yellow line, and a brown line.

 Know Where You Are Going